 It should go without saying that the Tooth Fairy does not exist, and parents are the ones who replace the baby teeth of their children with small gifts such as money.
 The question becomes, is it ethical to use the myth of the Tooth Fairy with small children?

-Like all mythical creatures, we associate the Tooth Fairy with innocence and an almost naive desire to believe and accept the fantastical.
-It’s possible that learning the true nature of the Tooth Fairy (along with that of Santa Claus and the Easter Bunny) may damage the trust that your child has placed in you and in adults in general.
+Like all mythical creatures, we associate the Tooth Fairy with innocence and a desire to believe and accept the fantastical.
+It’s possible that learning the true nature of the Tooth Fairy may damage the trust that your child has placed in you and in adults in general.
 On the other hand, many children enjoy the legend for the wonder it brings and only experience momentary disappointment when they discover the truth.

 No one knows your child better than you do, and this makes all advice on the topic relative.
 Proceed with caution, imagination, and love.